Positronium09/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1rendertarget-createbitmap(d2d1_size_u_constvoid_uint32_constd2d1_bitmap_properties_id2d1bitmap).md

 ## -description

-Creates an <a href="/windows/win32/api/d2d1/nn-d2d1-id2d1bitmapbrush">ID2D1BitmapBrush</a> from the specified bitmap.
+Creates a Direct2D bitmap from a pointer to in-memory source data.

 ## -parameters